ppwwyyxx/wechat-dump/README.md

 Note that commands involving `./android-interact.sh` are meant to be run on the computer.

-+ (Requires Linux or Mac) Get the decrypted WeChat database and the avatar index:
++ Get the decrypted WeChat database and the avatar index:
 	+ Automatic: `./android-interact.sh db-decrypt`
 		+ Requires rooted adb.
 If the OS distribution does not come with adb support, you can download an app such as https://play.google.com/store/apps/details?id=eu.chainfire.adbd
 	+ Manual: